The internship is an essential element of the MSc study program of our students.

 The Bachelor’s programme takes three full years and will give a solid base in the chosen discipline.
 The time scheduled for projects and labs is about one third of the total number of hours per year (1700 hours).
 Therefore, the student not only develops his theoretical knowledge, but also learns to apply his knowledge in practical situations.
 At the end of the bachelor period, the bachelor project will give the student some opportunity to start a specialisation.

 The Master’s programme has two academic years.
 The first year is dedicated to compulsory and elective courses.
-The second year consists of the external training and the master’s thesis research.
+The second year consists of the internship and the master’s thesis research.

-Often the external training position is related to the specialisation field of the student.
+Often the internship position is related to the specialisation field of the student.
 Sometimes students prefer to make their education as broad as possible and to work in a project outside their main specialisation.

 The EEMCS faculty provides the following programs: